 Power control is exercised over a 14.7 dB range.

+It should be noted that the Recommendation ITU-R M.1638-0 was under revision in point of time when this ECC Report was adopted.

-No value is provided in Recommendation ITU-R M.1368, therefore for the compatibility analyses a value of -40dB was considered.
+No value is provided in Recommendation ITU-R M.1638, therefore for the compatibility analyses a value of -40dB was considered.

+It is noted that according to Recommendation ITU-R P.528 [16] the propagation loss could be slightly lower than the free-space-loss for very low probabilities.